ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - a container registry is a resource
 - Azure Container Instance
     - a container instance is a resource in which a deployed container image runs
+    - ACI is faster to deploy than an app service, but app services have more features (backups, scaling, etc.)

 ### Function App